 Wilderness Stewardship Programs

 In 2016 ICL partnered with the U.S. Forest Service to create the first stewardship program in the state of Idaho.
+Since then we have expanded the program to southern and northern Idaho.
 This boots-on-the-ground program gets volunteers out into wild places to work on stewardship projects such as plant restoration, invasive plant removal, fire rehabilitation, debris removal and signage.
-Since 2016 we have expanded the program to southern and northern Idaho.
-Below is information about each program.

 - Central Idaho Wilderness Stewardship Program: The volunteer stewards act as extra eyes and ears for Idaho’s newest wilderness areas—Hemingway-Boulders, White Clouds, and Jim McClure-Jerry Peak—as well as the Sawtooths.
 This program uses volunteers to help out the limited staff of our land management partners.

 - Owyhee Wilderness Stewardship Program: In the rugged landscape of the Owyhees we are partnering with the Bureau of Land Management for our wilderness stewardship program.
-The wilderness stewards will pour their love and service into monthly projects—anything from recording broken fences and escaped livestock to repairing vandalism in interpretive kiosks to counting boats on the Owyhee River.
+The wilderness stewards pour their love and service into self-directed projects, day-long trail cleanups, and occasional overnights with project leaders.
+They work on anything from recording broken fences and escaped livestock to repairing vandalism in interpretive kiosks to counting boats on the Owyhee River.